-Bump it up walls are a visual display, that help learners know how to improve, or ‘bump up’ to the next level of achievement.
-The display includes levelled exemplars of work.
-The levels could be as simple as ‘good, better, best’, or be benchmarked to your assessment criteria, for example ‘C, B, A’ or ‘Sound, High, Very High’.
+A Bump It Up Display includes levelled exemplars of work.
+The levels could be as simple as ‘good, better, best’, or be benchmarked to your assessment /curriculum criteria, for example ‘C, B, A’ or ‘Sound, High, Very High’.
 Displays are linear/hierarchical – either moving from left to right, or from bottom to top.

-You can have BIUW (Bump It Up Walls) for anything that you want students to improve: narrative writing, handwriting, bookwork, or even how to clean an area of the classroom.
+You can have BIUW (Bump It Up Walls) for anything that you want students to improve: narrative writing, handwriting, mathematics, or even how to clean an area of the classroom.
 They work for students of all levels.
-In the early years, displays would be more pictorial.
+In the early years, displays should be more pictorial.

 Each levelled exemplar is accompanied by co-constructed success criteria, or annotations that deconstruct the elements that make the exemplar an example of that particular level.
 It should be clear to the student, HOW they can move from one level to the next, for example by achieving a certain success criteria.
-In the early years, you may use icons for the annotations, such as a finger image to show that finger spaces are a success criteria.
+In the early years, you may use icons for the annotations, such as a finger image to show finger spaces.

 Throughout an assessment cycle, students may sit at different levels on the BIUW, and through class discussions and feedback with their teacher may progress to higher levels.